-- Alternate names: Judeo-German, Yiddish Also: in -- Judeo-German
+- Alternate names: Judeo-German, Yiddish; Also, in Latvia: Judeo-German

 - Dialects: Mideastern Yiddish, Northeastern Yiddish, Southeastern Yiddish